FlorentLM/pytinybvh/README.md

 # For rendering, reorder the original points
 reordered_points = points_np[bvh.prim_indices]

-# 'bvh_nodes' and 'reordered_points' can now be uploaded to SSBOs
+# 'bvh.nodes' and 'reordered_points' can now be uploaded to SSBOs
 ```

 ## Running the demo viewer